Executive Headteacher of St Paul’s Way Foundation & Trust School

 Clare is a Specialist Leader in Education and is currently Headteacher of St Paul’s Way Foundation School (2016-present), leading the school in its first years of being open and through a major building project.
 Prior to this, Clare was Associate Head in a federation of two schools in Waltham Forest, having joined the school as a middle leader (2009-2016).
 Here, she was part of the Executive Leadership Team which took one of the schools from a ‘Satisfactory’ grading to ‘Outstanding’ and the other school from being in special measures to ‘Good’.
 This role also involved overseeing two private nurseries, attached to the schools.

-Clare previously worked as a teacher and middle leader in other London Primary Schools.
+Clare previously worked as a teacher and middle leader in other London Primary Schools, having studied Geography at the University of Sheffield and completed a Post Graduate Certificate in Education at Oxford Brookes University.
 She has overseen a range of work supporting leaders and teachers in schools in Waltham Forest, Haringey and Bexley, including preparation for Ofsted inspections and supporting schools is special measures.
-Clare is currently a member of Tower Hamlets Early Years Moderation Team.
+Clare is a Specialist Leader of Education through St Mary's Teaching School Alliance.

 Assistant Headteacher - Foundation School

 Alice Greenwood graduated from the University of the West of England.
 She completed her Post Graduate Certificate, with a specialism in maths, at Middlesex University.
 Alice lead the Maths and Science curriculum across her previous school and has extensive knowledge and experience of the EYFS and KS1.
 Alice is Assistant Headteacher responsible for the EYFS and Year 1.

 Firdusi Uddin graduated from the London School of Economics with a degree in Psychology and Philosophy.
 She has a Masters in Educational Leadership and a Post Graduate Diploma in Psychology.
 Firdusi is an RE specialist by training and has been a Head of Faculty and led on the quality of teaching and learning through the School of Education.
 Firdusi has also held the post of Senior Deputy Headteacher responsible for Pastoral and Inclusion.

 Deputy Headteacher - Quality of Education